-- Through a cardiac evaluation and echocardiogram (sonogram of the heart) performed by a board certified veterinary cardiologist such as those at CVCA.
+- Through a cardiac evaluation and echocardiogram (sonogram of the heart) performed by a board-certified dog cardiologist like those at CVCA.

 - Holter monitors are often required to check the dog’s heart rhythm over 24 hours.
 These devices are worn by the patient in a small backpack and usually are well tolerated.

 How is DCM in Dogs Treated?